 Why, indeed?
 This is a hard question if one defends affirmative action in terms of compensatory or distributive justice.
 If directly doing justice is what affirmative action is about, then its mechanisms must be adjusted as best they can to reward individual desert and true merit.
 The “coal miner's son” example is meant to throw desert in the defender's face: here is affirmative action at work thwarting desert, for surely the coal miner's son—from the hard scrabble of Harlan County, say—has lived with far less advantage than the neurosurgeon's son who, we may suppose, has reaped all the advantages of his father's (or mother's) standing.
 Why should the latter get a preference?

-A defender might answer in the way that Charles Lawrence and Mari Matsuda do in their 1997 book, We Won't Go Back: “All the talk about class, the endless citings of the ‘poor white male from Appalachia,’ cannot avoid the reality of race and gender privilege” (Lawrence & Matsuda 1997, 190–191).
-White privilege means that racial preferences really do balance the scales.
-Male privilege means that gender preferences really do make selections fairer.
+A defender might answer in the way that Charles Lawrence and Mari Matsuda do in their 1997 book, We Won't Go Back: “All the talk about class, the endless citings of the ‘poor white male from Appalachia,’ cannot avoid the reality of race and gender privilege” (Lawrence and Matsuda 1997, 190–191).
+Because white privilege persists, racial preferences really do balance the scales.
+Because male privilege persists, gender preferences really do make selections fairer.
 There must be no concession: in every case the loser in affirmative action is not the more deserving.

 Even Justice Brennan tried his hand at this argument, writing in Bakke:

-If it was reasonable to conclude—as we hold that it was—that the failure of minorities to qualify for admission at [the University of California at] Davis [Medical School] under regular procedures was due principally to the effects of past discrimination, then there is a reasonable likelihood that, but for pervasive racial discrimination,…[Bakke] would have failed to qualify for admission even in the absence of Davis' special admissions program.
+If it was reasonable to conclude—as we hold that it was—that the failure of minorities to qualify for admission at [the University of California at] Davis [Medical School] under regular procedures was due principally to the effects of past discrimination, then there is a reasonable likelihood that, but for pervasive racial discrimination,…[Bakke] would have failed to qualify for admission even in the absence of Davis' special admissions program (Bakke, at 365–6 [Brennen, dissenting].

 Bakke was not denied anything to which he had moral claim in the first place.